How many Accidental Managers do you employ?

-Fantastic technical skills, knowledgeable, hardworking, taking pride in improving your own performance day in, day out.
+Fantastic technical skills, knowledgeable, hardworking, guaranteed to improve their own performance day in, day out.

 Fully deserving of a promotion to the next level.

-But promotion means you have to manage a team, and that wasn’t part of the career plan.
+But promotion means they have to manage a team, and that wasn’t part of their career plan.

 Lots of accidental managers find team leadership a struggle.